bitwizeshift/result/README.md

 ## Building the Unit Tests

 Building the unit tests are not necessary to use this project.
-However, if you want to contribute to the project or simply test it yourself, you will need the following installed:
+However, if you are interested in running these yourself, you will require the following installed:

 * [CMake](https://cmake.org): Used for configuring/building the project